Chabad philosophy: Bible stories

-Rabbi Shneur Zalman stated that in the Bible, lofty teachings are transcribed in the form of stories.
-Rabbi Shneur Zalman quotes an unnamed source, stating that studying such biblical episodes simply as stories does not constitute the fulfillment of the Jewish commandment of "Torah study".
+Shneur Zalman stated that in the Hebrew Bible, lofty teachings are transcribed in the form of stories.
+He quotes an unnamed source, noting that studying such biblical episodes simply as stories does not constitute the fulfillment of the Jewish commandment of "Torah study".

 Kabbalah

-In Chabad thought, the study of Kabbalah is seen, in some instances, not only as an act of religious study, but as a way to fulfill other Jewish commandments.
-In the Tanya, the study of Kabbalah is divided between the study of Seder Hishtalshelus (the Kabbalistic theory of the evolution of the universe), and the study of the esoteric meaning of the commandments.
-The study of the commandments is said to be a superior form of study, because it relates more closely to the performance of mitzvoth, and in some cases, is considered to take the place of the commandment itself.
+In Chabad's thought, the study of Kabbalah is seen, in some instances, not only as an act of religious study but as a way to fulfill other Jewish commandments.
+In the Tanya, the study of Kabbalah is divided between the study of Seder Hishtalshelus (the Kabbalistic theory of the evolution of the universe) and the study of the esoteric meaning of the commandments.
+The study of the commandments is said to be a superior form of study because it relates more closely to the performance of mitzvot and, in some cases, is considered to take the place of the commandment itself.